fastrgv/WorldCupSokerban/README.md

 Requires OS-X or GNU/linux with a graphics card that supports OpenGL version 3.3;

-Unzip the archive and you will see a new directory appear with a name like (bundle+date), that you should rename to something like (install_directory).
+Unzip the archive and you will see a new directory appear with a name like <bundle+date>", that you should rename to something like <install_directory>.

-Users should then cd to (install_directory), then, at the command line, type the executable name to start the game.
+Users should then cd to <install_directory>, then, at the command line, type the executable name to start the game.

+Linux users can also double click the icon for sokerban_gnu in file manager.

-Mac users please note:  this game is initiated by opening a terminal, navigating to the (install_directory), and typing the executable-name on the command line.
+Mac users note that this game may be initiated in two ways.
+First, by opening a terminal, navigating to the <install_directory>, and typing sokerban_osx on the command line.
+Second by navigating to the installation directory in Finder and clicking the "sokerban.app" icon named "Sokerban".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook;  and a 2-finger click simulates the right button click to restore view settings, while a 1-finger click and drag simulates the left button drag on a mouse.

-The (install_directory) should contain subdirectories named "data", "libs", and "games".
+The <install_directory> should contain subdirectories named "data", "libs", and "games".

 The GNU/linux executable must have access to ./libs unless your system already has the libraries it contains.
 Then, at the command line type: